 I was part of a Christian lifestyle group, Eden (www.edennigeria.com) in University of Lagos, Nigeria and the head of our team had just announced his brother’s wedding ceremony in Ibadan, (Same Ibadan!
 This time however, Maami and Baba had moved to their homestead in Ijebu-Ode, Ogun State, Nigeria) the colors were ‘Wine and Gold’ and the group decided to attend in a fabric with those colors.
 The onus fell on me to present something we would all wear.
 I got on this assignment with my mother who took me to Lagos Island textile market, one of the popular markets in Lagos, Nigeria.
 We found the solution to this quest with the Ankara Textile.
 It was an instant sell out with the group!

 As a youth corps member in Jigawa state, Nigeria I really wanted to make the best of my service year and I felt a bank would be the best place in that region of of the country.
 I confidently prepared to serve in a bank, more so, a close relative was a Director at one of the top banks.
 I felt my ambition would be easy even though I had been posted to a school as a Mathematics teacher to resume only two days a week.
 I continued my bank arrangements and I travelled to Kano State, Nigeria (a 45-minute drive from Jigawa) to pick up my appointment letter when I received the huge shock…I would not be getting a job with the bank!
 Tears welled up in my eyes and I just wanted to get out of the bank and chill out some where for a bit before heading back to Dutse, Jigawa.

-Bolakoka Aso Ebi Ventures became registered on the thirty first day of January 2012.
+Bolakoka Aso Ebi Ventures became registered on 31st January, 2012.